 If you are a side sleeper, you may be using a pillow that is too soft and not giving your neck the support it needs during the night.

-Are you not getting enough sleep at night?
+Are you getting enough, quality sleep at night?

 If you find yourself tossing and turning each night on an uncomfortable pillow, it’s probably time for a change.

-A bad pillow can contribute to not getting enough sleep or not sleeping through the night, and thus not feeling refreshed and functional throughout your day.
+A bad pillow can contribute to not getting enough sleep or not sleeping through the night, if it's not truly a "comfortable" fit for you.
+Common symptoms would be taking a long time to get comfortable and initially fall asleep or regularly waking up to change positions.
+These ultimately lead to you not feeling refreshed and functional throughout your day.

 Do you have allergies at night?